ghinda/ghinda.github.com/_posts/2012-08-03-awd-poster-design-process.md

 ## Final version

 While I was pretty happy with the first version of the poster, it still wasn't as clear as would've liked it to be.
-The basic idea was to be able to show the poster to somebody was was unfamiliar with the concept, and they could easily understand it.
+The basic idea was to be able to show the poster to somebody who was unfamiliar with the concept, and they could easily understand it.

 With this idea in mind, I started sketching and experimenting with including more text, without complicating the overall look of the poster.